The Menopause Diet 5 Day Plan to Lose Weight: Ultimate Guide

 3. Fiber

-At least 21 grams per day from whole grains, fruits, and vegetables to aid digestion and heart health.
+• At least 21 grams per day from whole grains, fruits, and vegetables are packed with antioxidants that help combat oxidative stress and aid in digestion.

 4. Healthy fats